The Amityville Horror (2005 film): Home media

 The film was released on DVD and UMD in separate widescreen and fullscreen editions on October 4, 2005, by Sony Pictures Home Entertainment and MGM Home Entertainment.
 Bonus features include commentary by Ryan Reynolds and producers Andrew Form and Brad Fuller; eight deleted scenes; On Set Peeks, a seamless branching feature with nine behind-the-scenes vignettes; Supernatural Homicide, with discussions about the murders that are the basis for the film with police and local residents; The Source of Evil, a behind-the-scenes look at the making of the film; and a photo gallery.

 A VHS version was released the same day and was the final Dimension Films title ever released on VHS.
-Paramount Pictures (via Miramax) handles the digital distribution and current Italian, Spanish, Latin American and South Korean rights, including its own logo (though Warner Bros.
-Home Entertainment handles the home media distribution rights to the film in some countries along with the rest of MGM's post-April 1986 library).
+Paramount Pictures (via Miramax) handles the digital distribution and select international distribution rights, including its own logo (though Warner Bros.
+Home Entertainment handled the home media distribution rights to the film in some countries along with the rest of MGM's post-April 1986 library from 2020 to 2026).

 MGM released the film on Blu-ray for the first time on September 14, 2010.
 On September 3, 2024, Scream Factory released the film in a collector's edition combination set featuring both 4K UHD Blu-ray and standard Blu-ray editions.